muratkeremozcan/pizza-api/README.md

 The below is a draft  guide on e2e testing Launch Darkly feature flags.
 A version of the app prior to the  feature flag setup can be checked out at the branch `before-feature-flags`.
 The changes in this PR can be found at the PR [feature flag setup and test](https://github.com/muratkeremozcan/pizza-api/pull/4).

+TODO: add the entire branch flow

+1. `before-feature-flags`
+2. `ld-ff-setup-test` : where we fully setup the node SDK for our lambda and showed it working via rest client.
+3. `before-cypress-setup`
+4. `cypress-setup`: the branch for this section of the guide; [PR](https://github.com/muratkeremozcan/pizza-api/pull/6/files).
+5. `after-cypress-setup`: if you want to skip this section, you can start from this branch
+6. `ld-ff-ld-e2e `: the branch the blog will be worked on

 ## LaunchDarkly (LD) feature flags (FF)

 The below is a distilled version of LD FF setup documentation for Node lambda functions, applied to a sample API.
-Throughout the setup there will be references to the UI app variant of feature flagging in the blog post [Effective Test Strategies for Front-end Applications using LaunchDarkly Feature Flags and Cypress](https://dev.to/muratkeremozcan/effective-test-strategies-for-testing-front-end-applications-using-launchdarkly-feature-flags-and-cypress-part1-the-setup-jfp).
+Throughout the setup there will be references to the UI app flavor of feature flagging in the blog post [Effective Test Strategies for Front-end Applications using LaunchDarkly Feature Flags and Cypress](https://dev.to/muratkeremozcan/effective-test-strategies-for-testing-front-end-applications-using-launchdarkly-feature-flags-and-cypress-part1-the-setup-jfp).

 ### Create a project at the LD interface